SunnyLinTsaiNing/Carlson-School-RAG-Chatbot/README.md

    - Generated accurate, contextually grounded responses tailored to the query.

 5. **Demonstration**:
-   - Used **Gradio** to create a user interface for showcasing the chatbot.
+   - Used **voila** to create a user interface for showcasing the chatbot.
    - Conducted thorough testing to ensure reliability, accuracy, and responsiveness during the demo.